Code-Vedas/rails_materialized_views/CONTRIBUTING.md

 There is no expiration date for CLAs.
 Once signed, your CLA will remain valid for all future contributions to this project.

-got it — here’s a cleaned-up, copy-pasteable **Release Process** that preserves your exact step order and intent, with a few precision tweaks (commands, wording) that won’t disrupt your existing CI.

 ## Release Process

 To release a new version of the `mat_views` engine, follow these steps.